skooter500/MusicVisuals/README.md

 Once the sketch is running, you can switch between the visual effects by pressing the corresponding number keys:
 Press '1' to switch to the Mountain Landscape visual effect.
 Press '2' to switch to the Music Visualizer visual effect.
-Press '3' to switch to the Isa Visual visual effect.
+Press '3' to switch to the Isa Visual effect.
+Press '4' to switch to Ceren's Song Visualizer.

 # How it works

 ## Ceren
 Set up the display window, initialize the Minim library, and load the audio file.
 Create an array of particles with random properties.